tomaallen/Synchrony_Detection-1/README.md

 Naming of PCI videos should *include participant numbers and time point at the least* in order to select the best camera angle for each session.
 This is implemented in synchrony_analysis\combined_analysis.py.

 ### Specifying folder location
 Videos should be stored in a single flat folder.
-This can be achieved by using preprocess.py if needed.
+This can be achieved by using preprocess.py if needed. <br>
-	- **ESSENTIAL: Open settings.py and change FOLDER to your folder location.**
+**ESSENTIAL: Open settings.py and change FOLDER to your folder location.**

 ## 1. Face Detection
 Open an anaconda terminal and type: